build2-packaging/glfw/README.md

 ## Default setup on Linux

 Uses both X11 and Wayland by default when building on linux.
-Set `config.glfw.usewayland = true` to enable Wayland support.
-This requires `wayland-scanner` to be installed on the system (`wayland-protocols` not required).
+This requires `wayland-scanner` to be installed on the system (`wayland-protocols` is not required).